First UAE National Council delegation visits Israeli parliament

 Prior to the visit to the Knesset, the Emirati delegation visited Yad Vashem, Israel’s Holocaust memorial.

-The UAE became the third Arab nation to normalise ties with Israel after Egypt and Jordan, a move that angered the Palestinians.
+The UAE became the third Arab nation to normalise ties with Israel after Egypt and Jordan, a move that angered the Palestinians as it recognised the Jewish state before the establishment of a Palestinian one.

-Nuaimi said that after the 2021 war between Israel and Hamas, "people were questioning what will happen to the Abraham Accords," the name of the agreements brokered under the Donald Trump admiistration
+Nuaimi said that after the 2021 war between Israel and Hamas, the Islamist rulers of Gaza, “people were questioning what will happen to the Abraham Accords,” the name of the agreements brokered under the Donald Trump admiistration

 “I want everyone to know there is no way back, we are moving forward, we are not repeating history, we are writing history,” he said.